Home

 I sold my first article to a nationally published gun magazine in 1989 while still in the Army.
 Since 1992 when I exited the Army I have made my living writing articles for gun magazines.
 Recently I passed the 1,000 magazine articles written-and-sold mark, and have had three books published.

-Over the years my articles have appeared in magazines with titles like Petersen’s Handguns, Guns & Ammo, Combat Handguns, Soldier of Fortune, The Gun Buyer’s Guide, Tactical Guns & Gear, The Tactical Journal, The Complete Book of the 1911, The Complete Book of the AR-15, Testfire, Small Arms Review, Autopistols, The Blue Press, etc. Hey, it’s paid the bills.
+My articles have appeared in magazines with titles like Petersen’s Handguns, Guns & Ammo, Combat Handguns, Soldier of Fortune, The Gun Buyer’s Guide, Tactical Guns & Gear, The Tactical Journal, The Complete Book of the 1911, The Complete Book of the AR-15, Testfire, Small Arms Review, Autopistols, The Blue Press, etc. Hey, it’s paid the bills.

 Being a gunwriter has allowed me to fire pretty much any gun I’ve found really interesting, over the past 30-plus years.
 Currently my ammo expenditure is well up into the six figures.